10 Low Histamine Breakfast or Brunch Ideas for people with Mast Cell Activation Syndrome and Histamine Intolerance

 Low Histamine Bacon – this is one of my absolute delights – to have bacon again!

-Easy Low Histamine Blender Blueberry Muffins – These are super easy and satisfying for breakfast or a snack.
+Low Histamine Blueberry Cassava Flour Muffins – These are super easy and satisfying for breakfast or a snack.

 Low Histamine Cassava Tortillas – make a Breakfast Burrito with these, with scrambled eggs or any low histamine meat, some sautéed veggies, and finish with some extra virgin olive oil.